Martin RB-57D Canberra: Retirement

 Some were used by NASA for high-altitude flight testing and terrain mapping.
 A few aircraft were transferred to Taiwan in the late 1950s for high-altitude reconnaissance missions.

 Six more RB-57Ds were used to monitor the last series of American atmospheric nuclear tests which took place in 1962.
 Three RB-57Ds were assigned to the 1211th Test Squadron (Sampling) of the MATS Air Weather Service at Kirtland AFB, New Mexico and were re-designated WB-57D.

-In 1964, an RB-57D which was operating on test flights out of Wright-Patterson AFB (53-3973), lost its wing at 50000 ft over Dayton, Ohio and crashed into a schoolyard.
+In 1964, an RB-57D which was operating on test flights out of Wright-Patterson AFB (53-3973), lost its wing at 50000 ft over Dayton, Ohio and crashed into the parking lot of Beavercreek High School.
 No-one was injured and the pilot was able to eject safely.
 This mishap forced all the surviving RB-57Ds to be withdrawn from service and grounded.
 But the ADC still needed a high-altitude target aircraft, and Martin agreed to modify the remaining EB-57Ds for another 3,000 flight hours, and they served in this role along with other testing roles until the last was retired in July 1979 due to wing-spar fractures.

 An even larger B-57 reconnaissance version was the 122 ft wingspan RB-57F.
 Beginning in 1963, General Dynamics converted 21 B-57 airframes (four of them RB-57Ds) into RB-57Fs.
 These aircraft performed missions similar to the RB-57D, and the last USAF-operated RB-57F was retired in the early 1970s.

 Clarence "Kelly" Johnson of Lockheed submitted an unsolicited proposal on his own which eventually edged out the RB-57D design, resulting in the Lockheed U-2.
 The USAF considered the U-2 a more capable aircraft and so it replaced the RB-57D in U.S. strategic reconnaissance units.